DeNederlandscheBank/nifigator/docs/05_using a NifVector graph - English.md

     name: python3
 ---

-# NifVector graphs
+# Querying a NifVector graph - English

 ## Introduction

-A NifVector graph is a network of phrases and related contexts that occur in a certain document set (in Nif).
+A NifVector graph is a network graph of multiword expressions (phrases) and the contexts in which they occur based on a document set (here in NLP Interchange Format).
 It can be used as if it were a language model.

-From a NifVector graph you can derive vectors of phrases (i.e. a multiword expression) and contexts that contain the number of occurrences in a document set.
 The main difference of a NifVector graph to traditional word vector embeddings is that no dimensionality reduction is applied; and there is no model created with real-valued vector embeddings.
 Instead, the NifVectors are derived directly from the document set itself without any transformation.
+Furthermore, the graph structure also enables to differentiate words depending on the context in which they occur.
+Because no dimensionality reduction is applied the NifVector graph produces explainable results without any randomness.
+It also enables explicit links between the phrases and context vector representation and lexical and linguistical annotations.

-The phrase and context vectors can be used for word and sentence similarities and for search engines.
-They can also be combined to create a vector that is a representation of the phrase together with the context in which it occurs.
+This notebook shows how to query the NifVector graph and extract phrase and context similarities.

 ```python
 import os, sys, logging